 - Create a sports marketing plan.

-- Apply legal concepts to sports management.
+- Apply legal and ethical concepts to sport management.

 - Experience supervised, meaningful work in a sport-related organization based upon his or her desired future career.